Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- environment-based config;
+- Environment-based config lets the same code run in local development, Azure, or other environments without hardcoded infrastructure settings.
-- production build output;
+- Production build output matters because the deployed app serves compiled assets rather than raw development tooling.
-- single-host app serving both API and client;
+- A single-host app serving both API and client reduces deployment complexity and avoids some cross-origin headaches in production.
-- health endpoint;
+- A health endpoint provides a simple signal that the process is alive, though it is not the same as full dependency readiness.
-- websocket support requirements;
+- Websocket support requirements matter because realtime behavior can fail even when ordinary HTTP routes still work.
-- app restarts and warmup issues.
+- App restarts and warmup issues matter because cloud platforms can recycle processes or wake cold services at inconvenient times.

 Related prep: